 Do blue light glasses work?

-We are led to believe that blue light glasses help to block harmful blue light from screens, but there is currently no scientific evidence that blue light glasses positively impact our eye health, according to recent optometry research by the optician’s Specsavers.
+There is currently no scientific evidence that blue light glasses positively impact our eye health, according to recent optometry research by the optician’s Specsavers.

-Eye vitamins for macular degeneration & healthy vision
+Vitamins for macular degeneration & healthy vision

 Screen Eyes is formulated by experts to support your vision health.
 It provides the carotenoids Lutein, Zeaxanthin and Meso-zeaxanthin, along with Astaxanthin, Bilberry and essential vitamins, helping enrich the macular pigment in your eyes and protect against tired and sensitive eyes.